fogus/spiel/pyramidenspiel/initiative/README.markdown

 	the initiative for the next turn
  5. Alison then plays a medium yellow while sacrificing a medium red.
 The yellow color on the initiative stack is move up two slots to the top of the stack.
-Kristin then follows with a medium green
+Kristin then parrys with a medium green
  6. Finally, Alison places a small blue and since Kristin has neither a small piece nor a blue piece, she has lost the round.
 Alison's